omuletzu/Guitar-Auto-Tuner-Arduino/readme.md

 ## Guitar autotuner

-  This is a guitar autotuner (only code sources for Arduino IDE).
+  This are the source codes for Arduino IDE, in order to do a guitar autotuner.

 ## Main objectice